derek-knox/Coding-For-Designers/book/JavaScript/Expressions.md

 ### Types & Forms

 We've talked a lot about values, but we have not explicitly explored the built-in *types* of values in JavaScript.
-We only care about six of the seven types and they are organized in two forms:
+We only care about six of the seven types and they are organized in two groups:

 1. Primitive
     - null (`null`)